NUbots/NUbots/module/extension/FileWatcher/README.md

 	});
 ```

-### Startup synchronization
+### Startup synchronisation

-`FileWatcher` emits `extension::FileWatcherReady` once its libuv loop is initialized.
+`FileWatcher` emits `extension::FileWatcherReady` once its libuv loop is initialised.
 If you need to delay file operations until watches are active, trigger your startup logic from this event.

 ```cpp
 on<Trigger<extension::FileWatcherReady>>().then([this] {